-- Site Inspection/Compliance

-- Plan Reporting (all applications up to £250k)

-- Majors (all applications £250k and above)

-- Improvement Team
+- Site Inspection/Compliance - Plan Reporting (all applications up to £250k) - Majors (all applications £250k and above and multi-plot housing sites) - Improvement Team

-The new ways of working were introduced in February 2020 and early indications show that this is proving successful.
+The indications continue to show that the change is proving to be successful.
 There are weekly reviews with the Management Team and subsequent reviews with the Team Managers and their new teams.

 The Improvement Team has become a permanent feature within the service (using resource from the current budget envelope).
-Ensuring improvements are sustained and continuous improvement embedded, are a priority.
+Ensuring improvements are sustained and continuous improvement is embedded, are a priority.
 The Improvement Team share tools/techniques with colleagues across the Planning Service and other areas within the Place directorate.